 A meet-the-artist reception and audience Q&A will be held post-performance Saturday, Feb.
 21. It will be moderated by Frieda Quon, associate professor emeritus at Delta State, Gilroy Chow, MDCHM board member and President Wong.
 Lunar New Year refreshments will be provided through support from the Chinese American Citizens Alliance’s Mississippi Lodge.

 For reserved tickets, contact Emily Jones at email@example.com or call 662.846.4781.
 Because of generous grants and donor support, this performance is provided to the public free of charge.
 However, a donation can be made to support future programming and the growing museum located within the Charles W. Capps, Jr. Archives & Museum building.

 “We’re happy to accept donations from these wonderful performances to support the history and heritage of the MS Delta Chinese,” said Wong.

 H.T.
 Chen and Dancers performs innovative pieces blending contemporary dance with traditional Asian aesthetics.
 For more information, visit www.chendancecenter.org/

 The Mississippi Delta Chinese Heritage Museum promotes local heritage preservation by actively collecting for future generations the oral histories, memorabilia, photographs and textiles related to the history and accounts of the Mississippi Delta Chinese immigration and settlement.
 The collection is located at Capps Archive & Museum building and is free and open to the public.

 This project was made possible by a grant from the Mississippi Humanities Council, through support from the National Endowment for the Humanities.
-Any views, findings, conclusions or recommendations expressed in this exhibition do not necessarily represent those of the National Endowment for the Humanities or the Mississippi Humanities Council.
+Any views, findings, conclusions, or recommendations expressed in this program do not necessarily represent those of the National Endowment for the Humanities or the Mississippi Humanities Council.